Anti-Inflammatory Meal Plan: 31 Days of High-Protein Meals

 Quinoa is a pseudo-grain that is naturally gluten-free and non-inflammatory.
 Combined with the Beta-Carotene of sweet potatoes, this chili supports mucosal health in the gut.

-Day 19: Hemp-Crusted Tofu with Miso-Ginger Glaze
+Day 19: Hemp-Crusted Tofu

-Day 21: Zucchini Noodle Pesto with Hemp Seeds
+Day 21: Vegan Zucchini Noodles Pesto

 Week 4: The Flow (Steady Energy & Prep)